 - Immediately place samples in a cooler maintained at $4 \pm 2^{\circ}$ Celsius using ice - Collect one field duplicate for every sample batch, minimum 1 duplicate per 20 samples.
 The duplicate shall consist of an additional sample at a given location - Collect one matrix spike / matrix spike duplicate (MS/MSD) for every sample batch, minimum 1 MS/MSD per 20 samples.
-The MS/MSD shall consist of an additional two samples at a given location and identified on the COC - If equipment was used, collect one equipment blank every day that sampling is conducted and minimum 1 equipment blank per 20 samples.
+The MS/MSD shall consist of an additional two samples at a given location and identified on the COC - If equipment was used, collect one equipment blank per day per site and a minimum 1 equipment blank per 20 samples.
 The equipment blank shall test the new and decontaminated sampling equipment utilized to obtain a sample for residual PFAS contamination.
-This sample is obtained by using laboratory provided PFAS-free water and passing the water over or through the sampling device and into laboratory provided sample containers - Request appropriate data deliverable (Category B) and an electronic data deliverable
+This sample is obtained by using laboratory provided PFAS-free water and passing the water over or through the sampling device and into laboratory provided sample containers. - A field reagent blank (FRB) should be collected at a rate of one per 20 samples.
+The lab will provide a FRB bottle containing PFAS free water and one empty FRB bottle.
+In the field, pour the water from the one bottle into the empty FRB bottle and label appropriately. - Request appropriate data deliverable (Category B) and an electronic data deliverable - For sampling events where multiple private wells (homes or sites) are to be sampled per day, it is acceptable to collect QC samples at a rate of one per 20 across multiple sites or days.